microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-AzDevOps.md

 2. Introduce your Azure DevOps credentials or your Git credentials.

-3. After clone your remote repository you will be able to see the folder WBD inside GitHub.
+3. After clone your remote repository you will be able to see the folder WBD inside the local repository path.

 4. Copy and paste the files from `walkthrough-bot-dotnet\source\1. start\` or `walkthrough-bot-dotnet\source\2. completed\` into C:\GitHub\WBD\, the files  depends if you complete or not the laboratory.